BIWFC Europe will carry out the Institute’s general mission, purpose and goals beyond the United States, increasing our international presence.

 “I’m thrilled to take on this new position with the Botstiber Institute for Wildlife Fertility Control,” Dr. continued.
 “I believe strongly in their mission and am excited to expand their presence outside the US.”

-The Botstiber Institute for Wildlife Fertility Control, headquartered in Media, PA, was established in 2016 as a partnership between The Dietrich W. Botstiber Foundation and The Humane Society of the United States.
+The Botstiber Institute for Wildlife Fertility Control, headquartered in Media, PA, was established in 2016 by the Dietrich W. Botstiber Foundation.
 The Institute serves as a resource center for the field of wildlife fertility control by stimulating vital discussion, collaboration, and networking through events such as conferences, workshops and seminars.
 BIWFC also supports wildlife fertility control projects through grants, and works to educate wildlife managers, policy makers and the public.

 The Botstiber Institute for Wildlife Fertility Control marks its fifth anniversary in 2021 with an array of events and projects including an educational film “An Overview of Wildlife Fertility Control.”
 Running about 15 minutes in length, this unique film is an excellent introduction to one of the most important issues of wildlife population control today.